department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Terms of endearment (like “Loving Father”)
 - Special unit identification

-## How can I find out when the headstone, marker, or medallion I requested will arrive?
+## How can I find out when the headstone, marker, or medallion I requested will arrive, and who will set it?

-### For national or state cemeteries
-Please contact the cemetery directly to find out when the headstone or marker will arrive. <br>
+For national or state cemeteries, please contact the cemetery directly to find out when the headstone or marker will arrive. <br>
 [Find a national, state, or tribal government Veterans cemetery](https://www.cem.va.gov/cem/cems/listcem.asp)

-### For private cemeteries
-If more than 60 days have passed since you filed your claim and the grave still isn't marked, contact the cemetery, funeral home, or other party responsible for accepting delivery of the headstone, marker or medallion.
-If they haven't received it, please call us at 1-800-697-6947.
-We're here Monday through Friday, 8:00 a.m. - 5:00 p.m.
-ET.

-Cemetery staff in national, military post, and military base cemeteries are responsible for setting the headstone or marker at no cost to the applicant.
-Some state Veterans' cemeteries may charge the applicant a nominal fee for setting a Government-furnished headstone or marker.
+Cemetery staff in national, military post, and military base cemeteries are responsible for setting the headstone or marker at no cost to you.
+Some state Veterans' cemeteries may charge you a nominal fee for setting a government headstone or marker.

 ## What if there's a mistake with the headstone inscription?